vanAmsterdam/lidc-binary-classification/README.md

 ### Downloading

+- Option 1.
+Open the [manifest](data/raw/TCIA_LIDC-IDRI_20200921.tcia) in  `NBIA Data Retriever`.
+On a mac, this worked by dragging the manifest into the icon.
+Be sure to select `Classic Directory Name`

 0. download data from TCIA (133 Gb) from official repository [http://doi.org/10.7937/K9/TCIA.2015.LO9QL9SX](http://doi.org/10.7937/K9/TCIA.2015.LO9QL9SX)
-Note: when using the `NBIA Data Retrieverz, be sure to select`Classic Directory Name`
+*time-taken: 3.5 hours*

 ### Extract regions, annotations and segmentations